jes-sherborne/genetic-optimizer/README.markdown

 ### GeneticOptimizer options

 GeneticOptimizer has a handful of options that you can change to affect the optimization.
-In practice, you will generally need to experiment with several values until you find ones that give you the right balance of speed and solution quality.
+In practice, you should experiment with several values until you find ones that give you the right balance of speed and solution quality.

 * __populationSize__ (integer; default: 100): The size of the population that is evolved over time.
 In general, a larger population size will take longer to run but will explore a broader range of possibilities.
 * __iterationLimit__ (integer; default: 1000): The maximum number of iterations that the algorithm will try.
-Each iteration represents a successive generation of the population, where individuals are selected for breeding an produce offspring which are then evaluated for fitness.
+Each iteration represents a successive generation of the population, where individuals are selected for breeding and produce offspring which are then evaluated for fitness.
 * __timeLimit__ (integer; default: 5000): the maximum running time of the algorithm in milliseconds.
 It does not include the time taken by postprocessing.
 * __mutationProbability__ (float; range 0.0 - 1.0; default: 0.02): the probability that an individual in a generation will have a mutation (as implemented by the `mutate` function.
 Higher mutation values tend to broaden the search by introducing new variations into the population.
 Lower values lead the algorithm to converge to a solution more quickly.
 * __crossoverProbability__ (float; range 0.0 - 1.0; default: 0.6): the probability that a pair of individuals selected for breeding will produce offspring using the `crossover function`.
 Otherwise, the two selected individuals pass to the next generation unmodified, except potentially by mutation (see above).
 * __improvementIterationLimit__ (integer; default: 500): the algorithm will terminate if it has gone for this many iterations without making any progress toward a better solution.
 * __combinatorialFunction__ (object; default: null): The function to be optimized (see above).
 * __objective__ (string; "maximize" or "minimize"; default: "maximize") Whether the function should be maximized or minimized.
-* __statusCallbackInterval__ (integer; default: 1): How often to call the status callback function (see below), if present. a value of 1 means that it will be called every generation.
-A value of 2 means that it will be called every other iteration, and so on.
-The function will also be called whenever an improved solution is found.
+* __statusCallbackInterval__ (integer; default: 1): How often to call the status callback function if present (see below).
+A value of 1 means that it will be called every generation.
+A value of 2 means that it will be called every other generation, and so on.
+GeneticOptimizer will also call the function whenever it finds an improved solution.

 ### Getting status updates from the optimization